 - Age matters.
 Some accounts reward you more depending on your age (usually, the younger you are the better your interest rate).
 Also, you might find savings accounts that allow 12-year-olds to apply, but the most common minimum age is 14 or 18.

 - Small banks are worthy.
-The Big 4 banks have history, but small banks can sometimes offer better deals.
+The Big 4 banks are household names, but small banks can sometimes offer better deals.
 Check out a variety of accounts from different banks when comparing.

 - Keep comparing.
-Interest rates fluctuate depending on the Reserve Bank’s cash rate, so check regularly that you’re still getting the best deal from your savings account.
+Interest rates fluctuate depending on the Reserve Bank of Australia’s cash rate, so check regularly that you’re still getting the best deal from your savings account.
 There are few penalties or costs for closing and opening these kinds of accounts, making it worthwhile to shop around.

 - Maximise your savings.
 To get the most out of your savings account, make sure you meet minimum deposit criteria to get any bonus interest offers, add funds to your account every month, and try not to dip into your savings.
 The power of compound interest will grow your nest egg over time!